 If you have received a Penalty Charge Notice (PCN) from a Civil Enforcement Officer (CEO) or a PCN relating to a CCTV bus lane contravention and you are not happy you can challenge the notice.

 - A challenge made within 14 days from the date of the notice, will be put on hold at the discount amount.

-- A challenge received after the 14 days will be put on hold at the full amount and the case will be on hold until you receive our decision.
+- A challenge received after the 14 days will be put on hold at the full amount and the case will be on hold until a reply has been issued.